ILRF Logo

-Author Submission Guidelines for India Legal Research Foundation Journal
+Author Submission Guidelines — Journal of Legal Research by ILRF

-The India Legal Research Foundation Journal (ILRF Journal) is a scholarly platform dedicated to encouraging rigorous legal research and meaningful academic dialogue.
+The Journal of Legal Research by ILRF is a scholarly platform dedicated to encouraging rigorous legal research and meaningful academic dialogue.
 The Journal aims to promote critical thinking, doctrinal analysis, and interdisciplinary scholarship in the field of law.

 We invite submissions from students, researchers, academicians, legal practitioners, and policy professionals who wish to contribute to the advancement of legal knowledge and discourse.